eDwin13-lol/Mern/README.md

 # Edgram – MERN Social Media Aggregator

-A full-stack MERN application that aggregates Reddit posts and YouTube Shorts into a single endless-scrolling feed.
+A full-stack MERN application that aggregates content from multiple social media platforms into a single endless-scrolling feed.
+Currently supports Reddit and YouTube Shorts, with extensible architecture for adding more platforms.
 Perfect for a semester assignment showcasing modern web development practices.

 ## 🎯 Features

 - **Infinite Scroll**: Seamlessly load more posts as you scroll
-- **Multi-source Feed**: Aggregate Reddit & YouTube Shorts in one place
+- **Multi-source Feed**: Aggregate content from multiple social media platforms in one place
-- **Source Filtering**: Toggle between Reddit, YouTube, or view all
+- **Source Filtering**: Toggle between different sources or view all content
 - **Auto-refresh**: Fetch new content from sources on-demand
 - **Responsive Design**: Mobile-friendly infinite scroll interface
 - **MongoDB Persistence**: Store posts efficiently with duplicate prevention
-- **RESTful API**: Clean API endpoints for the frontend
+- **RESTful API**: Clean, extensible API endpoints for the frontend
+- **Modular Fetcher Architecture**: Easy to add new content sources

 ## 🏗️ Tech Stack